jimjonesbr/wmss/README.md

 Parameter: `melody`

-Melodies containing chords can be searched by means of using the [PEA chords notation](https://www.iaml.info/plaine-easie-code#toc-19).
-The PEA notation states that every note of a chord is to be separated by `^`, starting by the upper note; then followed by the lower ones.
+Melodies containing chords can be searched by means of using the [PAE chords notation](https://www.iaml.info/plaine-easie-code#toc-19).
+The PAE notation states that every note of a chord is to be separated by `^`, starting by the upper note; then followed by the lower ones.

 Searching for the following chord `,,2E^B^,G^'E` ..